Cigna Corporation (CI) Just Got Our Attention

-Cigna Corporation (NYSE:CI) went up by 1.67% from its latest closing price compared to the recent 1-year high of $293.96.
+Cigna Corporation (NYSE:CI) went down by -0.06% from its latest closing price compared to the recent 1-year high of $293.96.
 The company’s stock price has collected 1.73% of gains in the last five trading sessions.
 The Wall Street Journal reported on 06/07/22 that FTC to Probe CVS Caremark and Other Pharmacy-Benefit Managers

 Is It Worth Investing in Cigna Corporation (NYSE :CI) Right Now?